Josh Pask

-Joshua David Pask (born 1 November 1997) is an English professional footballer who plays as a defender.
+Joshua David Pask (born 1 November 1997) is an English former professional footballer who played as a defender.

 Club career

 West Ham United

 Pask started his career with his local club West Ham United, joining them at the age of eight.
 He progressed through the academy and went on to sign a two-year scholarship in the summer of 2014, after turning down an approach from Arsenal.
 In November 2014, despite still being a first year scholar he signed his first professional contract on his seventeenth birthday, agreeing a three-year deal.

-In October 2015 he signed on a months's loan for Dagenham & Redbridge, a loan which was extended in November for a further month.
+In October 2015 he signed a month's loan for Dagenham & Redbridge, a loan which was extended in November for a further month.

 On 8 August 2016, Pask signed for League One club Gillingham on a season-long loan deal.
 He made his Gillingham debut the following day in a 3–1 League Cup victory at Southend United.

 His contract with West Ham finished at the end of the 2018–19 season.